-The Board of Commissioners of the City of Lawrence met in regular session at 6:35
+The Board of Commissioners of the City of Lawrence met in regular session at 6:35 a.m., in the City Commission Chambers in City Hall with Mayor Schumm presiding and members Amyx, Carter, Cromwell and Dever present.

 A. RECOGNITION/PROCLAMATION/PRESENTATION: